parkpow/deep-license-plate-recognition/webhooks/Webhook_nx/README.md

 Next, configure and start Stream:

-- Set the [Camera-ID](https://guides.platerecognizer.com/docs/stream/configuration#hierarchical-configuration), present in the config.ini configuration file, equal to the Camera_id parameter provided by Wisenet Wave.
+- Set the [Camera-ID](https://guides.platerecognizer.com/docs/stream/configuration#hierarchical-configuration), present in the config.ini configuration file, equal to the VMS-Camera-ID parameter provided by VMS.
 - Set the parameter webhook_targets in config.ini to the host and port of your webhook.

 ```ini